NBPub/CatterPlot/README.md

 Download CatterPlot.py to a dedicated folder and run using python.

 Packaged using python poetry (https://python-poetry.org/).
 Required dependencies can easily be installed in a virtual environment.
-Be sure to include pyproject.toml and poetry.lock files in your folder.
+Be sure to include the pyproject.toml, poetry.lock, optionally and README.md files in your folder.
+With poetry, navigate to the direcotry containing CatterPlot.py in CMD or terminal, then enter "poetry install" to add required dependencies.

 External libraries listed below.